hammerheim-game/hammerheim-rules/5-warbands.md

 the mercenary companies.
 Profile M WS BS S T W I A Ld
 4 4 3 3 3 1 4 1 7
-Weapons/Armour: Duellists can be armed with weapons and armour chosen from the Tilean Equipment list.
+Weapons/Armor: Duellists can be armed with weapons and armor chosen from the Tilean Equipment list.
 Special Rules
 Cloak & Dagger: Duellists are adept at fighting using their billowing cloaks to swirl at an enemy distracting him and